Click pictures for new window with figure and legend, click again for high resolution image

 NeuroFIG 40: Sensilla of the tail tip.
 The phasmids are similar in organization to amphid sensilla, but are smaller.
 They are located at the lateral sides of the tail and are composed of the ciliated dendrites of PHA, PHB, and, on the left side, PQR neurons as well as one sheath cell and two socket cells.
 Additional sensory cells extend dendrites into the extreme tail tip, but they lack cilia.
 A. Epifluorescent image of a transgenic animal expressing the reporter gene pida-1::GFP, left lateral aspect.
 The sensillar PHA, PHB neurons, and the PHC neuron, which is not part of the phasmid, are located within the lumbar ganglia on both sides of the tail behind the rectum.
 (Small arrow) Phasmid openings; (arrowhead) long posterior process of the PHC neuron that extends into the tail tip.
 All three neurons send anteriorly directed axons (thin arrow) into the PAG neuropil via lumbar commissures.
 Magnification, 400x.
 (Strain Source: T. Zahn and J. Hutton.)
 B. Epifluorescent image of a transgenic animal expressing the same reporter gene as in A, ventral view.
 The axons of the PHC and the phasmid neurons PHA and PHB terminate within the PAG neuropil (thin arrow) where they make synapses.
 The dendrites of PHA and PHB extend into the phasmid sensilla located on the lateral sides of the tail (arrows) in a symmetric fashion.
 These neurons modulate chemorepulsion behavior (Hilliard et al., 2002).
 (Arrowheads) Tail tip processes from PHC neurons, which are suggested to be proprioceptive.
 Magnification, 400x.
 C. DIC image of the same animal as in B transposed over the epifluorescent image to indicate cell positions.
 D. Epifluorescent image from a transgenic animal expressing the reporter gene ZC53.7::GFP in the postembryonic PQR neuron, left lateral view.
 The PQR cilium is part of the left phasmid.
 The PQR axon extends into the PAG via the left lumbar commissure.
 (Image source: R. Newbury.
 The Genome BC C. elegans gene expression consortium [McKay et al., 2004].)
 E. SEM of an animal from the left lateral aspect showing the left phasmid sensillar opening (arrow).
 (Image source: D.H.
 Hall and C. Marks.)

-NeuroFIG 41A-H: Structure of the phasmid sensilla.
+NeuroFIG 41A-I: Structure of the phasmid sensilla.
 (Based on Hall, 1977; Sulston et al., 1980.)
 In the schematic illustrations, dark lines indicate adherens junctions.
 A&B. Larval development of the phasmid sensillum.
 A. Five hours after hatching, the T seam cell functions as the phasmid socket.
 B. Twenty-two hours after hatching, late-L2 stage.
 Phasmid structure is still the same between sexes.
 T-cell daughters T paa (PHso1) and T pap (PHso2) perform the socket cell function.
 T paa wraps around the channel and is attached to the sheath and T pap by adherens junctions.
 T pap is attached to the seam and hypodermis by adherens junctions.
 C–D. Epifluorescent images from transgenic animals expressing the reporter gene ver-1::GFP in the phasmid sheath cells, left lateral oblique views.
 DiI-labeled phasmid neurons are also visible in C. Original magnification, 400x.
 (Strain source: S. Shaham, R. Roubin, and C. Popovici.)
 E. DIC image from a transgenic animal expressing the reporter gene T16G1.8::GFP, left lateral view.
 The two small phasmid socket cell bodies are located slightly dorsally and close to the phasmid sensillum.
 F. Same animal, epifluorescent image.
 Each phasmid socket cells wraps around itself to create a tubular channel (arrowhead) containing the cilia of PHA and PHB neurons.
 Original magnification, 400x.
 (Strain source: The Genome BC C. elegans gene expression consortium [McKay et al. 2004].)
 G. DIC image of phasmid socket and sheath cells in the tail.
 Lateral view.
 H. Amphid sensillum in the adult hermaphrodite.
 PHso2 wraps around PHso1, which encircles the channel.
 I. Adult male.
-The socket function is performed by PHso2.
+The socket function is performed by PHso2 while PHso1 transdifferentiates into PHD neuron at L4 (Molina-Garcia et al., submitted, 2019.)

 At the L1 stage, a seam cell, T, performs phasmid socket cell function and is attached to the sheath cell and syncytial hypodermis by adherens junctions in both sexes.
 At the L2 stage, when phasmid structure is still indistinguishable between sexes, the T-cell daughters PHso1 and PHso2 perform the socket cell function.
 PHso1 wraps around the tip of the neuronal dendrites and is connected to PHsh and PHso2, but not to the hypodermis, by adherens junctions.
 PHso2, on the other hand, is connected to the hypodermis and PHso1, but not to PHsh.
 Later, male and hermaphrodite phasmids differ in their composition.
 In the adult male, PHso2 functions as a true socket cell, whereas PHso1 protrudes into the sheath and may contain up to two basal bodies, although it does not display any other characteristics of neurons.
 In the adult hermaphrodite, on the other hand, PHso1 is the main socket cell and PHso2 has a thin wrapping around it.
 Phasmid sheath cells extend short processes posteriorly into the tail tip to form a protective channel for PHA and PHB cilia near the phasmid openings.